CumulusNetworks/docs/content/cumulus-linux-44/Monitoring-and-Troubleshooting/Monitoring-System-Hardware/_index.md

 Cumulus Linux includes a simplified version of the `wd_keepalive(8)` daemon than the one provided in the standard `watchdog` Debian package. `wd_keepalive` writes to a file called `/dev/watchdog` periodically (at least one time per minute) to prevent the switch from resetting.
 Each write delays the reboot time by another minute.
 After one minute of inactivity, where `wd_keepalive` does not write to `/dev/watchdog`, the switch resets itself.

-The watchdog is enabled by default on all supported switches and starts when you boot the switch (before `switchd` starts).
+Cumulus Linux enables the watchdog by default, which starts when you boot the switch (before `switchd` starts).

 To disable the watchdog, disable and stop the `wd_keepalive` service: